Trako: 2015

 The 11th Trako International Railway Fair was held from 22 to 25 September 2015 at AmberExpo in Gdańsk.
 Over 15,000 visitors attended, with more than 600 exhibitors from 20 countries, covering a 20,000 m² exhibition area and 800 meters of rolling stock tracks at Gdańsk Stadion Expo railway station.
 Conferences and seminars began the day before.
-On the first day, a modernized electric multiple unit for Przewozy Regionalne was showcased, and Pesa premiered its Dart.
+On the first day, a modernized electric multiple unit for Polregio was showcased, and Pesa premiered its Dart.
 The second day featured the debut of Pesa's push-pull train.
 Over 30 debates were held, accompanied by the World of Small Railways exhibition.
 The event, under the honorary patronage of Minister Maria Wasiak, who attended on the second day, joined the European Car-Free Day campaign for the first time.

 The following competitions and awards were presented: